Understand Your Purpose

 First off, it’s not your choice whether or not to have a purpose.
 Every story has a purpose.
 All you can do is choose what that purpose is.
 If you don’t clearly identify your purpose, you risk alienating your readers and will ultimately make your comic appeal to no one.

 Secondly, there is absolutely no way that your story will appeal to every type of comic reader.
+Different people like different things.
 This goes back to readers having a specific purpose as well.
 When marketing your story, you’re way better off targeting the audience that matches your specific purpose.
-Sure it may be a smaller audience but it will be a far more passionate one.
-Those are the kinds of people who will share your story around and the people who will ultimately buy book when it comes to market.
+Sure it may be a more narrow audience but it will be a far more passionate one.
+Those are the kinds of people who will share your story around and the people who will ultimately buy your book when it comes to market.

 Every good story has a clear, attainable purpose, so what’s yours?